 The BPSU is committed to ensuring that patient and public involvement (PPI) is embedded in its work in every way possible.
 The unit works with investigators to encourage and support public and patient involvement in their research.
 The information provided here is designed to support, not replac...

-The Diploma of Child Health (DCH) Clinical exam assesses whether candidates have reached the standard in clinical skills expected of a newly appointed General Practitioner (GP) who has completed a short period of training in paediatrics.
-It is one of two exams for the Diploma of Child Health, and is...
+The Diploma of Child Health (DCH) Clinical assesses whether candidates have reached the standard in clinical skills expected of a newly appointed General Practitioner (GP) who has completed a short period of training in paediatrics.
+It is one of two exams for the DCH, and is currently available in t...

 We asked healthcare professionals, researchers and patient public involvement leads how they use the Charter in their work settings.
 Here we bring together case studies on how the Charter has been used to raise awareness of the importance of child health research.